JW0914/Wikis/Scripts+Configs/LEDE/ReadMe.md

 ###### lede-build.sh ######
   - Will auto create a LEDE-Project build environment in Ubuntu _(preconfigured for 16.04, 16.10, or 17.04)_
+  - **Lines 108 - 110:**

-  - If custom files for a device already exist, uncomment & edit lines 108 - 110
+    - If custom files for a device already exist, uncomment & edit
   - **Lines 114 - 133:**
     - Appends the updated Marvell-Cesa driver to crypto.mk
   - **Lines 137 - 203:**
     - Replaces default nano makefile, adding syntax color & nanorc support, among others.
       - Increases nano package from ~41KB to ~94KB